arjunkaruvally/emt_variable_binding/README.md

 # Variable Binding Mechanisms in Recurrent Neural Networks

+Tl;dr - check out the demo in `demo_rcopy.ipynb`

 The repository contains files for exploring variable binding mechanisms in recurrent architectures.
+The repo serves as a companion to the paper [Episodic Memory Theory of Recurrent Neural Networks: Insights into Long-Term Information Storage and Manipulation](https://openreview.net/pdf?id=PYoEjBFAIM).

 ## Installation